 What is Jean-Honoré Fragonard’s connection with Grasse, France?

-Visiting the Fragonard Museum – Hélène & Jean-François Costa Collection in Grasse
+Visit the Fragonard Museum – the Hélène & Jean-François Costa Collection

-It might have been this connection to perfume that triggered the interest of the owner of the Parfumerie Fragonard, Jean-François Costa and his wife Hélène, became they became avid collectors of Fragonard’s work, as was Costa’s father before him.
+It was likely Fragonard’s connection to perfume that triggered the interest of the owner of the Parfumerie Fragonard, Jean-François Costa and his wife Hélène, became they became avid collectors of Fragonard’s work, as was Costa’s father before him.

 And because the Costa family admired Fragonard so much, they named their perfume factory after him.
-(And if I had a perfume factory I’d do exactly the same.)
+(And if I had a perfume factory in Grasse I’d do exactly the same.)

-The Costas own the Fragonard paintings on display at the museum, and the 17th-century building, the Hôtel de Villeneuve, which houses the Fragonard Museum is owned by the Parfumerie Fragonard.
-(Hôtel de Villeneuve 14, rue Jean Ossola, Grasse, France)
+The Costa family owns the Fragonard paintings on display at the museum, and the 17th-century building, the Hôtel de Villeneuve, which houses the Fragonard Museum is owned by the Parfumerie Fragonard.
+Address: Hôtel de Villeneuve 14, rue Jean Ossola, Grasse, France

 What to see at the Fragonard Museum